Swarajballal/Mastering-AutoScaling-and-Deployment-on-AWS-From-Cluster-Node.js-to-Golang-to-ASG-El/README.md

 Node.js => single threaded </br>
 Golang/Java => multi threaded

-Node.js or Python are not thar powerful you cant use all the processing power of a machine. </br>
+Node.js or Python are not that powerful you cant use all the processing power of a machine. </br>

 Golang/Java/Rust are multi threaded languages. </br>